nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 MikroE® has designed a compact interface for which, as of today, there are over 1,000 different so-called Click™ boards of very high quality - giving you the flexibility to easily add whatever kind of additional functionality you might need.

-See above (pinout) for a sample of MikroE®s MikroBus™ layout.
+See above ([Pinout](#pinout)) for a sample of MikroE®s MikroBus™ layout.

 Check out MikroE®'s Click™ board store for some awesome addon boards: https://www.mikroe.com/click

 More information about the Click™ standard can be found on the MikroE®s website: https://www.mikroe.com

+### USB-C connector
+This can be used for powering the board, charging the battery (if installed) at the same time.
+Or you may use the USB-C connector to upload and debug nanoFramework programs from within Visual Studio (or any other IDE supported by nanoFramework) once you flashed the nanoFramework bootloader.

+### Programming and debug interface
+A fully connected programming and debug interface, which comes without headers by default, can be used by native STMicroelectronics tools for the STM32 line of MCUs.
+For example, you may use STLink for flashing the nanoFramework bootloader, to set fuses and so on.

 ### External I2C connector
 There's a dedicated connector sporting 3V3, GND, SCL, SDA and RST on the rear side of the board.
 This is supposed to be used for I2C, but you may also reconfigure the pins to act as GPIO.

-### Programming and debug interface
-A fully connected programming and debug interface, which comes without headers by default, can be used by native STMicroelectronics tools for the STM32 line of MCUs.
-For example, you may use STLink for flashing.
+### Battery support
+The power management controller ([see below, LTC3586](#ltc3586-power-management)) supports LiIon- and LiPo-Batteries.
+You may use one, but you don't have to.
+The board automatically detects any installed battery and starts using and charging it, if a sufficent external power supply is available.

 ### LTC3586 power management
 We use a LTC®3586 (LTC3586) from Linear Technology, which is a highly efficient USB power management and battery charger IC for LiIon and LiPo batteries.